shahriar-math1364/data-science-/Project3/readme.md

 The model has been successfully deployed to Google Cloud.
 This allows for real-time predictions and broadens the potential applications of our celebrity face recognition system.
 The deployment on Google Cloud ensures high availability and scalability, enabling users to access the model from anywhere and at any scale.

 For access details, API documentation, and usage instructions related to the Google Cloud deployment, please refer to the [Deployment Documentation](link-to-your-deployment-documentation).

+## Contributing

+Contributions are welcomed!
+Please fork the project and create a pull request with your changes.